It's never been easier to study with us!

 - Have or obtain a Unique Student Identifier (USI)

 - Supply the required evidence/documentation to submit loan application

 - Submit the application form by the first census date or no less than two (2) business days after enrolling.

 Please note: VET student loans will not be approved for students who do not meet eligibility requirements.

 To apply for a VET Student Loan, you will need to complete an online Electronic Commonwealth Assistance Form (eCAF) and will require your tax file number (TFN).

-Before you sign and submit your form, you must read the VET Student Loan Student Information Booklet.
+Before you sign and submit your form, you must read the VET Student Loan Student Information booklet available on VET Student Loan website.
 The form will ask you to provide your TFN.
 If you don’t have a TFN, you can give your provider a Certificate of application for a TFN.
 This certificate is available from the Australian Taxation Office (ATO) after you have applied for a TFN.
 Contact the ATO on 13 28 61 for TFN information.